-The early days brought jobs that included commercial television and radio demos for major ad agencies like J. Walter Thompson, Grey Advertising, and Griffin Bacal, the ad agency of record for Hasbro Toys.
-These first few years became so busy that in 1984, Full House moved to new studio space at 150 Fifth Avenue, where it thrived for the next 15 years.
+CityVox’s predecessor, Full House Productions, was founded in 1981.
+The early days brought jobs that included television and radio commercials for major ad agencies like J. Walter Thompson, Grey Advertising, and Griffin Bacal, the ad agency of record for Hasbro Toys.
+Full House Productions began its journey to becoming one of New York City’s leading recording studios.

 We are the proud recipients of the following awards:

-The Communicator Award
+- The Communicator Award

-The Radio Mercury Award
+- The Radio Mercury Award

-The ADDY Advertising Women of New York Award (twice)
+- The ADDY Advertising Women of New York Award (twice)

-The New York Festivals International TV Advertising Award
+- The New York Festivals International TV Advertising Award